 Main duties of the job

-You will work as a Band 6 Physiotherapist participating as a member of the community team and independently managing a specialised clinical caseload.
-At times you might also be required to manage and triage work within the Locality Referral Centre.
+To work as a Band 6 Physiotherapist participating as a member of the community team and independently managing a specialised clinical caseload.
+At times you might also be required to manage and triage work within the Cheltenham Referral Centre.

-The post-holder will assess, formulate, evaluate and monitor specialised rehabilitation care packages which will involve complex decision making within the community, including reablement services and referral centre.
+The post-holder will assess, formulate, evaluate and monitor specialised rehabilitation care packages which will involve complex decision making within the community, including Home First services, bed based reablement and referral centre.
 The role can require urgent responses to priority cases, and will require negotiation and co-ordination of a number of multidisciplinary team members to deliver specialised rehabilitation care programmes.

 Gloucestershire Health & Care Services deliver community health & social care services for adults & older people via a model of locality-based cluster teams.
 Each of the clusters consist of Nursing, Therapy and Reablement Teams working closely alongside social work professionals to provide support to people within their own homes and within bed based reablement units.
 We work closely with GPs, local communities, acute and community hospital(s) and other partners to enable people to live as independently and for as long as possible within their own home.

 Job description Job responsibilities The qualification, training & experience requirements for the role are underlined in the Job Description/Person Specification.
-Closing date: 8th August 2022
+Closing date: 20th February 2023 Please refer to the Additional Information attachment before submitting your application.

 - Diploma / Degree in Physiotherapy